tutek1/DTLabs/07_Animation&Physics/lab07.md

 - and many more ...

 > aside negative
 > To save time in this section, I already made all the necessary references to nodes through the `@onready` annotation beforehand.
-Therefore, it is important to keep the names of the nodes the same as the codelab outlines!
+Therefore, it is essential to keep the names of the nodes the same as the codelab outlines!

-### Light in eyes `BoneAttachment3D`
+### Lights in the eyes `BoneAttachment3D`
 We will first make the player's eyes glow using point lights (`OmniLight` in Godot).

 1. **Add** two `OmniLight3D` nodes as children of the `Skeleton3D`